 Sandisk Ultra Dual Drive

 This 2-in-1 flash drive comes with a reversible USB-C connector and a traditional USB-A option.
 With a compatible device, you can take advantage of the fast read and write speeds available with the USB 3.1 Gen 1 drive, and as long as your phone supports USB OTG, all you need to do is plug it in.
-Storage options start from 32GB and go all the up to 256GB.
+Storage options start from 32GB and go up to 256GB.

 The best fitness trackers and smartwatches